docwarems/score-rent/aws-serverless.md

   - no VPC resources in Frankfurt (but in other regions; as seen last time when I wanted to remove everything because free plan was expiring)
   - no costs expected on "Billing and cost management"

+### Another 3 months (02.11.2025) later I tried again

+- "serverless info": error "ServerlessError2: Stack with id serverless-score-rent-dev does not exist" (-> this is normal after a "serverless remove" because the serverless application does not exist in AWS)
+- "serverless deploy" ok
+- Score Rent accessible; Login OK
+- serverless.com login OK

+### After 6 months (26.01.2025)

+After 6 months of not using score-rent, I tested AWS and Serverless Logins and Deployment.
+The "serverless" command was no longer existing - a "npm i serverless -g" brought it back. "serverless info" showed that setup and credentials were still existing.
+I successfully removed the app using "serverless remove". "serverless deploy" brought it back.
+However, I decided to finanally remove the app using "serverless remove" because currently the Score-Rent development und usage is paused.

 ## MongoDB connection

 The score-rent code, including the MongoDB and mail server connection, we used for the Cyclic hosting worked immediately without any modification with AWS Lambda / Serverless Framework.

 However, according to the Mongoose document here https://mongoosejs.com/docs/lambda.html it is recommended to make use of Lambda global scope where Lambda will cache the MongoDB connection, which will avoid recreate the connection too often.
-Creating connections take time, and time costs money at Lambda.
+Creating connections take time, and time costs money at Lambda. -> DONE (conn variable with global scope in app.ts)

-Also it seems to be extremely important to reduce the default connection timeout of 30s by option 'serverSelectionTimeoutMS' - otherwise AWS will bill you also for 30s doing nothing.
+Also it seems to be extremely important to reduce the default connection timeout of 30s by option 'serverSelectionTimeoutMS' - otherwise AWS will bill you also for 30s doing nothing. -> DONE

 ### Cluster paused